EasyG0ing1/Migration/README.md

 [Click Here](compile/Windows.md) to learn how to setup the Windows build environment

-You should have made the `github` folder off the root.
+After following those instructions, you should have made the `github` folder off the root.
 If not:

 ```bash
 mkdir C:\github